scollins83/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 To train the model, I cycled through various hyperparameters combinations and preprocessing steps.
-The best results I obtained included an Adam optimizer, used 40 epochs, had a batch size of 128, and a learning rate of .0001.
+The best results I obtained included an Adam optimizer, used 40 epochs, had a batch size of 128, and a learning rate of .001.
+Early stopping could perhaps have been utilized, but it tended to still cycle around a bit at 40 epochs.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
 (Training: Not printed during last run)
-* validation set accuracy of 64.9%
+* validation set accuracy of 93.9%
-* test set accuracy of 6.7%
+* test set accuracy of 91.9%

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
 I tried the LeNet architecture as it was during the lecture that introduced it.
-In the initial trial, I tried using a grayscale transformation on the image as well.
 * What were some problems with the initial architecture?
-Based on the validation metrics coming out during training, I ended up readjusting the batch size and noticed that it was higher without the grayscaled images.
+Based on the validation metrics coming out during training, I ended up readjusting the batch size and also tried different preprocessing approaches, seeing what would happen with and without normalization.
+In the meantime, I had to adjust the inputs and reshape the images because using the CV2 grayscale conversion method didn't yield the right explicit data shape for tensorflow to use.
 * How was the architecture adjusted and why was it adjusted?
-I attempted to add a convolutional layer to help what appeared to be underfitting of the model, and even just adding a single additional convolutional layer appeared to make the model overfit badly.
-From there I also adjusted preprocessing and hyperparameters, but it was still overfitting, so I took the additional convolutional layer back out even though it appears to have performed poorly on the test set.
+I attempted to add a convolutional layer to help what initially appeared to be underfitting of the model during some of my earlier trials, and even just adding a single additional convolutional layer appeared to make the model overfit badly.
+From there I also adjusted preprocessing and hyperparameters, but it was still overfitting, so I took the additional convolutional layer back out and my output validation metrics were much better.
 * Which parameters were tuned?
 How were they adjusted and why?
 I adjusted batch size so it always was a double of the next one higher- 128 appeared to give the best results given the rest of the setup and hyperparameters.
 The number of epochs that seemed to run best was 40.
 I tried up to 80, but the model appeared to converge at around 42-ish, so I noted that I had the best results with 40 epochs.
-Learning rate also seemed to have the validation metric 'hop around' too much during training at the original .001, so I decreased it to .0001 with what appeared to be better results.
+Learning rate also seemed to have the validation metric 'hop around' too much during training at the original .01, and moved quite slowly on .0001, and 0.001 appeared to have the best results.
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 Convolutional layers are important because they help make the best sense of the model.
 Pooling layers are also important to try to remove additional 'noisy' features from the model.
 Activation functions are important to convert to nonlinearity and also keep the gradients from shrinking and/or vanishing.
 If a well known architecture was chosen:
 * What architecture was chosen?
 LeNet
 * Why did you believe it would be relevant to the traffic sign application?
-It had a few convolutional layers built in already and is used in other problems for identifying details, so I figured it would be a good starting point for this problem as well.
+It had a few convolutional layers built in already and is used in other problems for identifying details, so I figured it would be a good starting point for this problem as well and ended up performing sufficiently for the task at hand.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
-The training and validation sets appeared to be working well together during training itself, by not diverging and moving/converging in an appropriate fashion.
-However, performance on this particular testing set would indicate that severe overfitting occurred.
+The training and validation sets appeared to be working well together during training itself, by not diverging and also moving/converging in an appropriate fashion.
+The test set's accuracy is slightly lower than the training set, but not significantly so, and thus it appears that the model is not reasonably overfitting.

 ### Test a Model on New Images